kostya-zero/enjo/docs/CONFIGURATION.md

 - `path` - Path to directory with your projects.
 But default it uses path to user's home directory.
 - `editor_args` - Arguments that will be passed to the editor.
 By default this field is empty, but for users of *VS Code* and *VS Codium* it will contain a single dot.
-- `hide_dots` - This options determines show directories that starts with dots.
-By default set to `true`.
+- `display_hidden` - This options determines the display of hidden directories.
+By default set to `false`.

 ### `programs`